mavera12/EHR/Generic-Module-Framework:-Transitions.md

 `Complex` transitions are a combination of direct, distributed, and conditional transitions.
 A `complex_transition` consists of an array of condition/transition pairs which are tested in the order they are defined.
 The first condition that evaluates to `true` will result in a transition based on its corresponding `transition` or `distributions`.
 If the module defines a `transition`, it will transition directly to that named state.
 If the module defines `distributions`, it will then transition to one of these according to the same rules as the `distributed_transition`.
 See [Distributed](#distributed) for more detail.
 The last element in the `complex_transition` array may omit the `condition` to indicate a fallback transition when all other conditions are `false`.

-If none of the `conditions` evaluated to `true`, and no fallback transition was specified, the module will transition to a default `Terminal` state.
+If none of the `conditions` evaluated to `true`, and no fallback transition was specified, the module will transition to the last defined transition.

 Please see the [[Logic|Generic Module Framework: Logic]] section for more information about creating logical conditions.